Skip to main content

 4. Connection

 With self, then partner.
-Connection is what tantra builds toward — first the felt-sense connection within your own body, then the connection across a relational field with another person.
-Eye-gazing, breath synchronization, slow non-sexual touch, and structured partnered exercises all live here.
+Connection is what the method builds toward — first the felt-sense connection within your own body, then the connection across a relational field with another person.
+Eye-gazing, breath synchronisation, slow non-demanding touch, and structured partnered exercises all live here, and they closely resemble sensate focus, the structured-touch protocol sex therapists have used since 1970.
+The reason it is last is the reason it works: a couple trying to rebuild connection while both partners are still living from the neck up is trying to skip three steps.
+Done in order, this pillar tends to take care of itself.

 Where the method comes from